-b.
+- b.
 Schedule Updates.
 Hold job site progress meetings with the Engineer for the purpose of updating the CPM Schedule.
 Meet with the Engineer monthly, or as deemed necessary by the Engineer.
 Review progress and verify finish dates of completed activities, remaining duration of uncompleted activities, and any proposed logic and/or time estimate revisions.
 Submit a revised CPM schedule within 5 working days after this meeting showing the finish dates of completed activities and updated times for the remaining work, including any addition, deletion, or revision of activities required by Contract modification.
-Additionally, provide the Engineer with an updated schedule for project completion once the gate, operators, and associated equipment arrive on site.

 - c.
-Work Look Ahead Plans.
-In addition to the CPM schedule, submit a work Look Ahead plan every 2 weeks during construction, detailing your proposed operations for the forthcoming two weeks.
-Update the Look Ahead Plan at the weekly construction progress meeting and ensure that it correlates to the CPM schedule.
-Include the following:
+Work Plans.
+In addition to the CPM schedule, submit a work plan every 2 weeks during construction, detailing your proposed operations for the forthcoming two weeks.
+Include:

 - (1) Work activities

 - (2) Manpower involved by trade

 - (3) Work hours

 - (4) Equipment involved

 - (5) Location of the work to be performed

-- (6) Dates of material deliveries